Coteh/MinesweeperClone/README.md

 ## Features
 - Simple and familiar Minesweeper gameplay
-- Ability to initialize a Minesweeper instance with specified height and width of board, and amount of mines
+- Ability to initialize a Minesweeper instance with specified height and width of board, and number of mines
 - Game rendering with PixiJS

 ## Screenshots